-- 8 Similarly, change the name of the second port to Y. - Note: The Place Part dialog box is not used for placing ports, because ports in CAPSYM.OLB are only symbols and not parts.
+- 8 Similarly, change the name of the second port to Y. - Note: You cannot use the Place Part dialog box for placing ports, because ports in CAPSYM.OLB are only symbols and not parts.
 Only parts are listed in the Place Part dialog box. - 9 Add two output ports as shown in the figure below.
-To do this, select PORTLEFT-L from the CAPSYM library.

-- 10 Rename the ports to SUM and CARRY, respectively. - 11 Save the design.
+To do this, select PORTLEFT-L from the CAPSYM library. - 10 Rename the ports to SUM and CARRY, respectively. - 11 Save the design.